 That’s why Tempus came into play.
 The company had an impressive and lofty goal of transforming how cancer care delivered.
 Tempus developed a platform that analyzes molecular and clinical data of patients.
 It had means of developing analytics software but had some issues.

 Eric Lefkofsky was born on Sept.
 2, 1969.
 He’s an entrepreneur from the U.S. He’s the CEO and co-founder of Tempus.
-He’s also the chairman and co-founder of Groupon.
 He co-founded ECHO (Echo Global Logistics), INWK(InnerWorkings), Uptake, and Mediaocean.
 Lefkofsky is the co founder of venture capital (VC) firm, Lightbank.
 He studied at University of Michigan (UM), where he graduated cum laude in the year 1991.
 He continued studying at Michigan Law, where he received his Juris Doctor in the year 1993.

 Lefkofsky with his wife Liz established Lefkofsky Family Foundation in 2006, which is a private charitable foundation, meant to advance initiatives that are of high impact that improves lives in communities that are served.
 Lefkofsky works as Trustee for World Business Chicago, MSI (Museum of Science and Industry), and The Art Institute of Chicago.
 He’s an adjunct lecturer at U of C and Accelerated Disruption author.